calebmallery/RhlI_manuscript_methods/genome_assembly_workflow.md

 Download the raw fastq files from the Sequence Read Archive (SRA)

 	fasterq-dump SRRaccession
- > All of the SRR names used in this study can be found in `SRRnames.txt`
+ > All of the SRR names used in this study can be found in `SRRaccessions.txt`

 Clean your raw reads and remove any remaining adapters with TrimGalore, where fastq_R1 and fastq_R2 are your fastq files.